testing-nanchen/test-nanchenchen/README.md

 ## Part 5: Printing posting users
 Your next task is to print who posted each post from the Slack channel.
 See the file for more details.
-The first part of the of part 4 should look like (It’s a long list, so I have clipped it!):
+The first part of part 5's output should look like (It’s a long list, so I have clipped it!):

 ```
  Jamie Byun